opral/monorepo/README.md

 ![dashboard-example](https://user-images.githubusercontent.com/35429197/154271089-9acf02c3-7c6e-435c-9014-6ee21426ab4d.png)

-- Interface built on top of git
- --> Integrate into existing CI/CD pipelines ✅
-- Translations stored in your repository --> you keep control over your data ✅
-- Get warnings for missing translations ✅

-=> The source of truth: your repository

-Validated translations go right back to your git-repo where the rest of your code-base lives.
-No unnecessary data pipelines and integrations needed.

 > In-progress features:
 > - In-editor rendering of your site/application so translators keep proper context of translations in mind.
-> - Immutable variables in the translations to prevent translators from changing them while still getting the necessary context

 ### [VS-Code-Extension](apps/vs-code-extension)
 Improve developers' workflows by (semi)automating repetitive tasks.